How Cold Fusion can Reduce Costs and Increase Prosperity for Everybody

 Obviously it will take time to adopt a new technology like LENR so the savings wouldn’t be seen immediately or felt overnight.
 Instead they’ll come in overtime as the technology is adopted.
 Something to remember is that if cold fusion is successful and starts reducing costs its adoption will speed up.
 Companies will move to take advantage of it because they want to remain competitive.
 Eventually though the savings will get passed onto first to companies themselves, then to suppliers and finally to the consumer.

 Lower prices across the board will lead to improved lifestyles for Americans, Europeans and people around the world.
 Americans have seen how greatly their lifestyles have improved because of cheaper consumer goods in the last two decades.
 Imagine what will happen if the price of basic consumer goods falls all over the world.
 More people will be able to afford them and to participate in the global economy.

 That will mean more business, more revenue, more investment and more money for everybody.
 That of course could lead to a high level of prosperity for the people of the world or at least more of them over the time.
 It could also lead to an economic boom that could dwarf every other economic boom in human history.
 LENR could lead to the greatest economic boom in human history and a bull market to end all bull markets.

-- reduce cost
+- how does nuclear fusion reduce the cost